-Access to rain-fed land
+Access to rainfed land

-We found that close to two-thirds of households (62%, n=471) reported having no access to rain-fed land, marginally different from the figure in March/April (61%, n=468).
-The FAO TPMA proportion was higher, at 69% (n=5,433).
-We found that 18% of households (n=133) had rain-fed land holdings of more than five jeribs, again close to our previous finding of 19% (n=138) in March/April; the FAO TPMA reported proportion was 11% (n=869).
+We found that close to two-thirds of households (62%, n=471) reported having no access to rainfed land, similar to what was found in March/April (61%, n=468).
+The FAO TPMA reported a higher proportion of households that did not have any rainfed land (69%, n=5,433).
+We also found that 18% of households (n=133) had rainfed land holdings of more than five jeribs, reinforcing our previous finding of 19% of households (n=138) from March/April, while the FAO TPMA reported this proportion as 11% (n=869).

-On average, we found that beneficiary households had 3.9 jeribs of rain-fed land, lower than the average of 4.9 jeribs found in March/April but still significantly higher than the FAO TPMA figure of 2 jeribs.
+On average, we found that beneficiary households had 3.9 jeribs of rainfed land, lower than the average of 4.9 jeribs we found in March/April but still significantly higher than the FAO TPMA figure of 2 jeribs.